 Praise the Lord, O my soul!
 With all that is within me, praise his holy name!
 Praise the Lord, O my soul!
 Do not forget all his kind deeds!
 He is the one who forgives all your sins, who heals all your diseases, who delivers your life from the Pit, who crowns you with his loyal love and compassion, who satisfies your life with good things, so your youth is renewed like an eagle’s.

-Do you think of yourself as holy and blameless?
-Probably not.
-There is someone who loves to bring up the events of our pasts and throw them in our faces.
-Satan is not called the accuser of the brethren for nothing!
-When he hurls those accusations at us, we can quote Acts 10:15 and remind the accuser what God says about us.

-Acts 10:15

-The voice spoke to him again, a second time, “What God has made clean, you must not consider ritually unclean!”

 In conclusion, let’s think about Paul before his conversion.
 He was the one who held the cloaks for the those who stoned Saint Steven to death.
 This is not to mention the other Christians he hunted down, persecuted, and had killed!
 How could Paul possibly go forward to serve the Lord unless he truly believed what God said about him in the face of the painful reminders of the accuser?
 Paul received the healing redemptive truth that he was forgiven of all his sins—past, present, and future!
 Paul embraced (and so should we) the reality of the truth that when God the Father looks at us, He sees His Son Jesus—the sinless One.

 Ezekiel 36:25